yatinkalra22/rate-city/README.md

 Test 2:
 Compare Rate Component
 - Allow user to input interest rates
-- Render graph to show where user enterrate falls
+- Render graph to show where user entered rate compare against the products returned by the APIS

 Our expectations:
 - Redux for state management (where necessary)